I have gone through the case.

 From India, Bangalore

-Please see section 51-E of ESI Act - Accidents happening while commuting to the place of work and vice versa - An accident occuring to an employee while commuting from his residence to the place of employment for duty or from the place of employment to his residence after performing his duty, shall be deemed to have arisen out of and in the course of employment if nexus between circumstances, time and place in and place in which the accident occured and the employment is established
+Please refer to Section 51-E of the ESI Act regarding accidents occurring while commuting to and from the place of work.
+An accident happening to an employee while traveling from their residence to the workplace for duty or vice versa, from the workplace to their residence after completing their duty, shall be considered to have occurred out of and during employment if a connection between the circumstances, time, place of the accident, and employment is established.

 From India